janka102/MASM_OSX/README.md

     - Product > Run ⌘R
     - There is a default breakpoint on the "main" procedure
         - The debugger will open automatically

+## Known Issues

+* Can't have the first value in `.data` be uninitialized.
+Thank you [@shankwiler](https://github.com/shankwiler) for finding this.
+    You will get an error like `bin/template.asm : Error A2168: General Failure`.
+This is an issue with JWasm and outputting to the ELF format.
+The easiest workaround would be to add other data before the first uninitialized value.
+If you don't have any other data to put before, you have to make up dummy data like `_ byte 0`.
+Here's a minimal example:
+    ```asm
+    Include Irvine32.inc
+    .data
+    val byte ? ; Needs to be preceeded by by some initialized value, ex. _ byte 0

+    .code
+    main proc
+      exit
+    main endp
+    end main
+    ```